7 Mistakes to Avoid While Choosing a Career

 1. Government Jobs

-The third most commonly prevalent career myth remains that working for Central and State government or Public Sector Undertakings such as nationalized banks offers lifelong job security.
+The third most commonly prevalent career myth remains that working for Central and State government or Public Sector Undertakings such as nationalized banks offer lifelong job security.
 This is no longer the scenario.
 As India surges with a massive revamp of its governance systems, lifelong job security is fast becoming an extinct commodity.

 Additionally, an increasing number of government departments now outsource jobs to private companies.
 This is to ensure efficient operations and save payroll costs.
 Further, government jobs are not easy to find nowadays as the Centre and states look at working with slimmer and trimmer ministries that are more reliant on modern technology instead of manpower.